Richard-Hanley/edn-to-binary/Design_Walkthrough.md

 The code in this section is very dense.
 If you've made it this far into the documentation, then I'm going to assume you have some understanding of how Clojure macros are evaluated.
 I welcome any comments or suggestions you may have to make these more hygenic.

-### Arrays
+### Thec Codecs

-Let's first start with the codec implementation.
-There is a `array-impl` function which will reify a Codec
+Before we get to the macros, let's understand the composite codecs.
+Each of the three composite types are functions that reify a Codec protocol

 ```
 (defn array-impl